adaline/cloud_backup/README.markdown

 Cloud backup
 ------------

-I made this script out of a need to backup MySQL db from VPS servers, but it should be very easy to make it backup anything else.
+I made this script out of a need to backup MySQL databases from cheap VPS servers, but it should be very easy to make it backup anything else.

 ### Install